 Thus depression and anxiety lead to one another which leads to mental health illnesses and mental health concerns in the lives of teenagers and young adults since it is the prime age of vulnerability and the height of emotions, feelings and pressures, both from the individual itself and from the outside world as well.

-Also read: 3 Causes Of Depression Due To Technology
+Read about 3 Causes of Depression Due to Technology: 3 Causes Of Depression Due To Technology